Differentiable DG with Neural Operator Source Term Correction: Numerical Results

 \section{Numerical Results}

 \seclab{NumericalResults} In this section we present numerical results to demonstrate the performance of the proposed approach for learning continuous source dynamics.
-In all the examples, we have used structured meshes (e.g., quadrilateral elements for 2D and hexahedral elements for 3D) for spatial discretization and uniform timestep size.
+In all the examples, we have used structured meshes (e.g., quadrilateral elements for 2D and hexahedral elements for 3D) for spatial discretization and uniform time step size.
+We measure the $L^2$ relative error of $q$ by